rmlmcfadden/rmlmcfadden.github.io/bnmr/software.md

 uncommon for "experimenters" to write their own code for a particular project.

 Here I give a brief (and incomplete!) survey of the available tools.
+Software considered outdated or defunct are marked as *OBSOLETE*.

 ## Table of contents
 {: .no_toc .text-delta}